 A magic trick can be hard for little Tiger Cub Scouts to do.
 Here's a super simple one for them to learn using nothing but a length of rope.

-The Tiger elective adventure, Curiosity, Intrigue and Magical Mysteries, has the boy learning a magic trick and practicing it so that he can perform it in front of an audience.
+The Tiger elective adventure, Curiosity, Intrigue and Magical Mysteries, has the Scout learning a magic trick and practicing it so that he can perform it in front of an audience.
 For our little first grade Tigers, this might be a challenge because many magic tricks involve having good fine motor skills.

 My son Parker did this magic trick with rope when he was a Wolf or a Bear.
 He tied a knot in the rope without letting go of either end!
 It was simple to do, but it impressed all of his buddies in the den.